JowoScript/JowoScript_Technology/README.md

  * @jowo.copyright            : Copyright 2021 - 2022 JowoScript Technology.
 All rights reserved.
  * @jowo.architect_technology : Muhammad Nurcahyo Pratomo
  *
+ * This technology is not for sale unilaterally without the permission of the creator
+ * and it is strictly forbidden to change the content of the source code without the permission of the creator technology.
+ *
- * Licensed free under privilege of author and creator
+ * Licensed under privilege of author and creator
- * Copyright technology protected by intellectual property rights in underground *
+ * Copyright technology protected by intellectual property rights in underground.
+ *
- * Protected Code Compiler Language Encryption end to end.
+ * Protected Code Compiler Language Encryption end to end by Muhammad Nurcahyo Pratomo.
  *
  * [*JowoScript Technology Made By Muhammad Nurcahyo Pratomo and Technology Under of Muhammad Nurcahyo Pratomo]
  *